Behaviour Management Guidelines for TEFL Teachers

 Classroom control and general behaviour management is a number one priority in teaching best practice.

-What if your classroom can be heard in adjacent workspaces and classrooms and if the noise level is consistently high, it can disturb what is happening in other rooms, therefore disrupting teaching and learning.
+If your classroom can be heard in adjacent workspaces and the noise level is consistently high, it can disturb what is happening in other rooms, disrupting teaching and learning for everyone.

 It is viewed as a positive way to start and finish your lesson, so please don’t forget to follow this guideline for each lesson.